 And that's the great thing about Bangkok: you're never more than an hour's plane ride from a beach.
 So when you do get tired of the bustle, you just head to the airport.

-I've visited so many pockets of this city and it seems never-ending.
+I've visited so many pockets of this city and it's never-ending.

-Chiang Mai is a wonderful place.
-The local markets are great, the people are really laid back, there is a great expat scene up there with lots of healthy food places and music nights, but BKK had it all going on for me at the time.
+Chiang Mai is a wonderful place: The local markets are great, the people are really laid back, and there is a great expat scene up there with lots of healthy food places and music nights.
+But BKK had it all going on for me at the time.